MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 **Question**: Does the MIP SDK support content marking?

 MIP SDK doesn't support direct application of content marking, including header, footer, or watermark, on any files.
-When writing the label metadata to a file, the File SDK writes the *contentBits* metadata property to indicate that protection was applied (if configured) and *will not* write the properties that indicate header, footer, or watermark were applied.
+When label metadata is written to a file, the File SDK writes the *contentBits* metadata property to indicate that protection was applied (if configured) and *won't* write the properties that indicate header, footer, or watermark were applied.
 When the file is opened in an application that supports content marking, the content marking configuration should be evaluated by the application and written to the file on save.

-### Protection and UPE SDKs on Android
+### Protection and Policy SDKs on Android
 **Question**: Which shared library should I use for integrating the MIP SDK into my Android application?

-The MIP SDK Android binaries include `libmip_core.so`, `libmip_protection_sdk.so`, `libmip_upe_sdk.so` and `lipmip_unified.so`. `libmip_unified.so` is the recommended library that includes the core, protection and policy shared libraries.
+The MIP SDK Android binaries include `libmip_core.so`, `libmip_protection_sdk.so`, `libmip_upe_sdk.so` and `lipmip_unified.so`. `libmip_unified.so` is the recommended library that includes the core, protection, and policy shared libraries.

 ## Compliance

 **Question**: Is the Microsoft Information Protection SDK FIPS 140-2 compliant?

 The Microsoft Information Protection SDK uses FIPS 140-2 approved ciphers but not FIPS 140-2 validated cryptographic libraries today.
-Applications consuming the MIP SDK need to be aware that the SDK is not considered FIPS compliant at this time.
+Applications consuming the MIP SDK need to be aware that the SDK isn't considered FIPS compliant at this time.
 For more information, see the article on [FIPS 140-2 compliance](concept-fips-compliance.md).

 ## Issues and errors reference